snapsinazfs/snapsinazfs/README.md

- This will fetch all .net dependencies from NuGet, build SnapsInAZfs in the ./publish/Release-R2R/ folder as a combined "Ready-to-Run" (partially natively pre-compiled) executable file, install SnapsInAZfs to `/usr/local/sbin/SnapsInAZfs`, install all base configuration files to `/usr/local/share/SnapsInAZfs/`, and install a local configuration file at `/etc/SnapsInAZfs/SnapsInAZfs.local.json`, making backups of any replaced configuration files along the way.
+ This will fetch all .net dependencies from NuGet, build SnapsInAZfs in the ./publish/Release-R2R/ folder as a combined "Ready-to-Run" (partially natively pre-compiled) executable file, install SnapsInAZfs to `/usr/local/sbin/SnapsInAZfs`, install all base configuration files to `/usr/local/share/SnapsInAZfs/`, install a local configuration file at `/etc/SnapsInAZfs/SnapsInAZfs.local.json` (only if one does not already exist), and install documentation to the appropriate man directories.

  To clean build artifacts, run `make clean`, which removes the release build files and intermediates, or `make extraclean`, which removes build artifacts and intermediates for all defined project